 Lost wax or “cire-perdue” casting goes back at least as far as 3,000 B.C.E.
 Archaeologists have uncovered evidence of early lost wax casting on every continent except Australia.

 The enduring popularity of the lost wax method is due in part to the fact that it captures very fine detail.
 And it can be done without high-tech equipment.

 Making the model

-The first step is to carve a model in wax.
+My first step is to carve a model in wax.
 For jewelry, I start with a wax that’s very similar in hardness and working properties to wood.
-Like wood, it can be carved with knives and tiny hand tools, or worked with a dremel.
-Jeweler’s wax takes fine details, and at the end of the project, it can be polished to a high shine.
-For sculpture, I usually start with a softer brown wax that can be modeled with the fingers.
-It usually takes several weeks of carving and tweaking, walking away and coming back, to create a design.
+Like wood, green jeweler’s wax can be carved with knives and tiny hand tools, or worked with a dremel.
+It takes fine details, and at the end of the project, it can be polished to a high shine.

-If a rubber or silicone mold is made around the first metal casting of the original design, more waxes can be made that capture all the detail of the wax original.
+If there is to be more than one copy of the design, a vulcanized rubber or silicone mold is made around the perfect first casting of the original design, so more waxes can be made with all the detail of the wax original.

 Finally, pin backs, pendant bails or earring posts are soldered to the castings.
 Then each piece is polished and finished with a patina to enhance the detail and preserve the color of the metal through long years of wear.
 Seeing a wax carving transformed into a finished piece in gold, silver, or bronze is the closest thing I know to magic!